Vessel Sourcing Service

 • Questions to be raised with seller or broker

-• Inspection arrangement with seller or broker
+• Inspection window discussion with seller or broker

-• Pre-purchase inspection coordination
+• Pre-purchase inspection planning

-• Technical inspector or superintendent attendance support
+• Technical inspector or superintendent attendance

 • Document request list preparation